damianhakert/damianhakert.github.io/source/posts/2016-07-17-the-logic-of-gitlab-ci.html.md

 ### Pipelines

 So far so good.
-However, we have just got a new client, who wants us to send him '.tar' instead of '.gz' It is not a problem for us anymore.
-Since CI does whole work, let's just add one more job to it:
+However, we have just got a new client, who wants us to send him '.tar' instead of '.gz' Since CI does whole work, let's just add one more job to it:
 {: #step8}

 ```